diffusiondata/tutorials/messaging/diffusion-chat-app-v1/README.md

 This is sample chat application using [Diffusion](https://www.pushtechnology.com/product-overview) Cloud.
 Users can chat in realtime across various meeting rooms.
-A simple projects, illustrating production and consumption of chat messages to and from a Diffusion Cloud instance.
+A simple projects, illustrating production and consumption of messages to and from a Diffusion Cloud instance.

 # Version 1